2. ABOUT US

 – improving security and optimisation of our network, sites and services.

 Where we use your information for our legitimate interests, we make sure that we take into account any potential impact that such use may have on you.
-Our legitimate interests don’t automatically override yours and we won’t use your information if we believe your interests should override ours unless we have other grounds to do so (such as your consent or a legal obligation).
+Our legitimate interests do not automatically override yours and we will not use your information if we believe your interests should override ours unless we have other grounds to do so (such as your consent or a legal obligation).
 If you have any concerns about our processing please refer to details of “Your Rights to the Information We Hold About You” below.

 In connection with the purposes and on the lawful grounds described above and in addition to the recipients of your information as described above, we may share your personal information with third parties that we work with such as: